Arizona Overtime Laws

 To learn more, read our detailed article on overtime rights in Arizona.

-According to labor regulations in Arizona, employers are required to provide compensation to employees for the time they spend waiting or on-call while actively performing their duties.
+Employers in Arizona are required to provide compensation to employees for the time they spend waiting or on-call while actively performing their duties.

 In cases where an employee is dismissed before the end of a workday, they will only receive payment for the hours they actually worked.